DLakomy/Alaska/README.md

 Why the name `Alaska`?
 No idea, just sounds good.

 I wanted to play with SBT multi-project builds, custom tasks, typeclasses, cats-parse and cats-effect.
-This work is something similar to the job I had
+This work is something similar to the job I had.

 TODO:
 - [x] readme